venenux/alpine-wiki/tutorials/alpine-install-from-usb-to-disk-pc-single-boot-nointernet.md

 > **Warning**  Some Linux or/and Mac terminals have security cut/paste locks, so if you paste, the first line will be preceded by garbage, check always the first char of your paste.

+Each portion of monospaced text means you must run it on the console, those lines junted can be performed and paste as one command, separate lines canont be run in bach mode.. so each separate line must be run alonside and wait output!

 ## Licensing clarifications